stanwood/handbook/README.md

 **Food during events**

-- Breakfast at the hotel
+- We have breakfast at the hotel
-- Lunch paid by the company
+- Lunch is paid by the company
-- Dinner paid by the company
+- Dinner is paid by the company
-- Drinks paid by the company, if MD is present
+- Drinks is paid by the company, if the MD is present

 ### Expensing

 #### Freelancers

-1. Expense your travels via *seperate* invoices right after the event.
+1. Expense your travels via *separate* invoices right after the event.
-2. Add the original receipts to the invoice (same PDF).
+2. Add the original receipts to the invoice - merge them to one PDF
-3. Sent them to invoice@stanwood.de
+3. Sent the invoice to invoice@stanwood.de
 4. The MD wires the money every Monday.

-The seperate invoice if for accounting purposes.
+The separate invoice is for accounting purposes.
 We book those invoices unto a different account.

 #### Employees